 One day, the doctor who examined you says that you need surgery to remove ovarian cysts.
 Upon hearing the word "surgery", it does make you very shocked, very afraid of what will happen to you.
-It was also sure you really expect any other way to get rid of your ovarian cysts using a method other than surgery to remove ovarian cysts.
+It this time spontaneously you really expect any other way to get rid of your ovarian cysts using a method other than surgery to remove ovarian cysts.

 Ovarian cysts are fluid-filled sac (cyst) located in the ovary and usually are benign (non-cancer).
 In fact most women do not realize that she had a cyst until she checked her pregnancy.
 Yes, sometimes a woman can still get pregnant with a cyst on her ovary.
 Usually the cyst will be removed when the woman gave birth to her child.